Rob-Framework/Client/documentation/wheelshardware.md

 * OUT4 connect two red cables of two motors you have left.

-**Note: You have to connect the four motors on your driver board (L298N) diagonally.
-For example, the front left motor goes with the back right motor (OUT1 and OUT2) and the front right motor goes with the back left motor (OUT3 and OUT4)!!!**
+**Note: You have to connect the four motors on your driver board (L298N) in pair.
+For example, the front left motor goes with the back left motor (OUT1 and OUT2) and the front right motor goes with the back right motor (OUT3 and OUT4)!!!**

 #### So when you finish with connections, you have to power all of your systems and give life to your robot!